 - Form Submission: When a visitor submits a form on your website, a feedback form can be triggered afterwards.

 By combining these different types of triggers, you can assess customer journeys without being intrusive and focus on the visitors that matter most to your company.
-Want to learn more about Mopinion’s feedback reporting and analysis platform?
+Want to learn more about Mopinion’s all-in-1 user feedback platform?
 Don’t be shy and take our software for a spin!
 Do you prefer it a bit more personal?
 Just book a demo.
 One of our feedback pro’s will guide you through the software and answer any questions you may have.

 Curious how you can put these event-driven feedback triggers to practice in your customer feedback program?